Machine Learning on EPEX Order Books: Insights and Forecasts: Methodology

 We use these price curve features and additionally the total demand $D_t(-500)$ as inputs for the price prediction.
 Figure~\ref{fig:pricecurve} shows an example of such a price curve calculated from given supply and demand curves.

 There is also an economic interpretation for this transformation: In fact, electricity demand is highly price-inelastic, so the constant inelastic demand is the expected total demand for electricity at that hour.
 The price curve is the so-called merit order, which represents the electricity production units sorted by their variable production costs.
 For more details, we refer to standard literature on electricity markets like \cite{burger2014}.
 Note that the price curve still contains the information that is necessary to calculate the resulting price: The MCP lies at the intersection of the cumulative price curve and the constant inelastic demand.
-In addition to the price curve and inelastic demand, we use renewable infeed and total demand forecasts as features as well as some calendar information, namely \begin{itemize} \item year as a numerical variable, \item a binary variable on daylight saving time, \item type of day as a one-hot-encoded categorical variable with three different values (workday, Saturday/bridge day, Sunday/holiday), \item month, and \item hour. \end{itemize} To account for the periodicity of months and hours, we project these values on a circle and use the two-dimensional projections as features.
-For example, if date $t\in\mathbb{T}$ lies in month $m\in\{1, \dots, 12\}$, this is encoded as
+In addition to the price curve and inelastic demand, we use as features the renewable infeed and total demand forecasts as well as some calendar information, namely \begin{itemize} \item year as a numerical variable, \item a binary variable on daylight saving time, \item type of day as a one-hot-encoded categorical variable with three different values (workday, Saturday/bridge day, Sunday/holiday), \item month, and \item hour. \end{itemize} To account for the periodicity of months and hours, we project these values on a circle and use the two-dimensional projections as features.
+More precisely, if date $t\in\mathbb{T}$ lies in month $m\in\{1, \dots, 12\}$ and refers to hour $h\in\{0,\dots,23\}$, this is encoded as

 For prediction, we use the price curve features of a preceding day, the so-called reference date $r(d)$.
 For notational convenience, we write $r(t) := (r(d), h)$.
 As a reference date for $d$ we use the nearest day before $d$ which is of the same type of day as $d$.
 This is a simple but efficient technique in energy economics.
 More sophisticated methods to define a reference date may incorporate similarities in renewable infeed and demand profile.